aaron02/AscEmu-Cluster/README.md

 This Clustering Repo is not fully functional it has a couple of bugs.

 Currently not working:
-Chat Channels
-Delete Character
+Delete Character,
-When Server Traveling Player gets Duplicated in Who List When Server Traveling And travel right back ( rare issue ) for example destination is on port back node then you get stuck in loading screen.
-Example Instance is Stormiwnd Stockade.
-Multi Server Guild not Supported.
+When Server Traveling And travel right back ( rare issue ) for example destination is on port back node then you get stuck in loading screen.
+Example Instance is Stormiwnd Stockade, Multi Server Guild not Supported,
-A bit of a Lag because Packets need to Pass Realmserver first maybe it can be optimised. so we can Handle it faster.( logon -> realm -> workers )
-Auction Hause trought Servers
+A bit of a Lag because Packets need to Pass Realmserver first maybe it can be optimised. so we can Handle it faster.( logon -> realm -> workers ), Auction Hause trought Servers,
-You can get Stuck in login screen when logging in again
+You can get Stuck in login screen when logging in again,

 Currently Working:
-Char Creation
+Char Creation,
-Whispering trough Servers
+Whispering trough Servers,
-Server Travel
+Server Travel,
-General Cluster Setup
+General Cluster Setup,
-Multiple Nodes
+Multiple Nodes,
+Chat Channels,